 L to R: Fr.
-Dunstan, Br.
+Dunstan, Fr.
+Abbot, Br.
 Vincent, Br.
-Bernard, Br.
-Matthew (now back in Britain), Fr.
+Luke, Fr.
 Gregory, Br.
 Jerome Leo, Br.
+Bernard, Br.
 Isidore

 St. Mary's Monastery is a Roman Catholic community of contemplative Benedictine monks belonging to the English Province of the Subiaco-Cassinese Congregation of Benedictines, one of about twenty congregations which make up the worldwide Benedictine Confederation, also known as the Order of St. Benedict

 .
 Benedictines are spiritual sons and daughters of St. Benedict of Nursia, an Italian-born monk who lived from around the year 480 to 547.
 His monastic Rule has been guiding the lives of monks and nuns for over 1500 years.
 Famous for its spirit of moderation and adapted to modern sensibilities, it is still our practical guide for daily life today.
 It is a Christ-centered Rule as its spiritual dimension is drawn from Holy Scripture, especially the Gospels.